Skip to content

 Bring your commitment and enthusiasm to an Educational Psychology Service that values innovation and inclusion.

-Milton Keynes Educational Psychology Service is looking for two creative and motivated practitioners to join their friendly team, where diverse psychological approaches and professional interests are valued.
+Milton Keynes Educational Psychology Service is looking for two creative and motivated Educational Psychologists to join their friendly team, where diverse psychological approaches and professional interests are valued.

 The team work as part of a wider Special Educational Needs and Disabilities (SEND) service to support children and young people, educational settings and families across the city.
 We proactively collaborate with parents, carers and SEND colleagues through co-production planning meetings for every new EHCP.